2022 Australian federal election: Domestic reactions

 Morrison conceded defeat and resigned as leader of the Liberal Party; his successor was later decided at the next Liberal party room meeting to be Peter Dutton; both of the two formerly contested against each other during the 2018 Liberal Party of Australia leadership spills.

 Albanese claimed victory and acknowledged Morrison's concession.
 He thanked his supporters, his colleagues, and his team for the win.
 He pledged to fulfill the promise of the Uluru Statement from the Heart, not to leave anyone behind, and to unite Australia for a better future.
 He promised to end the climate wars and to commit to the pledges he has made during the election campaign.

 Australian Greens leader Adam Bandt celebrated his party's historic three seat gains in Queensland, two from the Liberals and one from Labor.
 He called this a historic "greenslide" as he thanked a record number of people in Queensland who voted Greens for the first time in this election.

 Two days after the election, Governor-General David Hurley swore in Albanese, deputy leader Richard Marles, Jim Chalmers, and Senators Penny Wong and Katy Gallagher as an interim five-person government.
-Although counting was still underway, the swearing in was expedited due to an upcoming meeting of the Quadrilateral Security Dialogue.
+Although counting was still underway, the swearing-in was expedited due to an upcoming meeting of the Quadrilateral Security Dialogue.
 The five ministers divided all portfolios between them until the full ministry was sworn in.
 According to ABC News, Hurley would not have sworn in Albanese without assurances that Labor could provide stable government, as well as legal advice that this was the proper course of action.
+Marles served as Acting Prime Minister while Albanese was attending the Quadrilateral.

 At his first press conference after being sworn in, Albanese announced that he received assurances that crossbenchers Rebekha Sharkie, Bob Katter, Andrew Wilkie, Helen Haines, and Zali Steggall would provide supply and would not support a no-confidence motion against the government.

+This was the 27th and the last federal election under the reign of Elizabeth II, who died just four months later, after 70 years of service as the longest serving Australian monarch.